UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

                         node[%Tarsp_B%] and node[@pt="ww" and @rel="hd"] and
                         count(node[%realcomplormod%])=1 )"""

   This covers cases where a nonfinite verbal complement is the only child of an *smain* category and contains only a head verb and an adverbial modifier (defined by macro **Tarsp_B**, see :ref:`T007_B`).
-Such structures can only arise after correction throgh the *smallclauses* module.
+Such structures can only arise after correction through the *smallclauses* module.
 (See :ref: `smallclauses`).

 The macro **singlewordbw** is defined as follows::